nisbeti/slim-phpdi-starter/README.md

 The config.php file pulls in some keys and other details from a local json file, in the directory secrets/dev_secrets.json

+If you are using mySql database, then it might look something like this.

 ```json
 {
   "CUSTOM": {